MichaelObasa/Brainweave-OS/README.md

 > **Context is the real asset.**

-Katana OS is a **semantic layer** that sits between raw personal data and AI systems.
+Brainweave OS is a **semantic layer** that sits between raw personal data and AI systems.
 Instead of asking AI to “search my files”, I want it to:

 -   understand relationships
 -   respect boundaries